-On campus:
+On Campus:

-Our computerized information management system assists officers in documenting reports of crimes, injuries, emergencies, unusual events, or suspicious activity on campus, and facilitates the collection of monthly and annual crime statistics.
+Our computerized information management system assists officers in documenting reports of crimes, injuries, emergencies, unusual events, or suspicious activity on campus, and facilitates the collection of monthly and annual crime statistics that are disclosed in compliance with the Clery Act.
 The WPI Police Department is linked nationwide through the LEAPS/NCIC/CORI Law Enforcement Network, allowing the department access to criminal activity, motor vehicle history/information, and priority communication between law enforcement agencies.

-Non-campus and Public Property:
+Non-Campus and Public Property:

-The Worcester Police Department (and Boston Police Department, as applicable) provide the WPI Police Department with statistics for crimes committed on public property located within the same reasonably contiguous geographic area of the university (i.e., sidewalk, street, thoroughfare, parking facility) and is adjacent to a facility that is owned or controlled by the university the facility is used by WPI in direct support of, or in a manner related to, the university's educational purposes.
-These departments also provide the WPI Police Department statistics for crimes committed in any building or property owned or controlled by student organizations that are officially recognized by WPI (See Clery Statistics section).
+The City of Worcester Police Department (and Boston Police Department as applicable to WPI Seaport) provide the WPI Police Department with statistics for crimes committed on public property located within the same reasonably contiguous geographic area of the university (i.e., sidewalk, street, thoroughfare, parking facility) and is adjacent to a facility that is owned or controlled by the university the facility is used by WPI in direct support of, or in a manner related to, the university's educational purposes.
+These departments also provide the WPI Police Department statistics for crimes committed in any building or property owned or controlled by student organizations that are officially recognized by WPI.

-Monitoring and Recording of Criminal Activity by Students at Non-campus locations of Recognized Student Organizations:
+Criminal Activity by Students at Non-Campus Locations of Recognized Student Organizations: